Ochwada/ochwada/README.md

 # 👋 Hi there, I'm  Ochwada!

-Welcome to my GitHub profile!
  I'm a geospatial technologist, software developer, and technical leader passionate about building meaningful tools that solve real-world problems.

 ## 🧭 About Me